 i.
 Successful completion of Academic Level 5 in the English Language Program (ELP) at The University of Winnipeg with a minimum C+ in English and a minimum C in all other components

 j.
-ESP (English for Specific Purposes Program) at The University of Winnipeg: Minimum C+ in Academic Writing 1 and 2.
+ESP (English for Specific Purposes Program) at the University of Winnipeg with a Minimum C+ in Academic Writing 1 and 2.

 Undergraduate Credentials Offered

 four-year honours degree, four-year degree, and three-year degree

 19 majors offered – subject areas listed below

 - Bachelor of Business Administration

 four-year degree and four-year degree with co-op option

 5 majors offered – Accounting, Business Management, Human resource Management,